TheColourYellow/Autumn-2025-SDP-1/README.md

 4. View Results:
     - Open your web browser and navigate to `http://localhost:9000`
     - Navigate to your project to view the analysis results.

+## Non-functional Tests
+### Heuristic Evaluation
+Application has been heuristically evaluated according to Nielsen's Heuristics.
+Majority of the findings were severity ranking 2.
+Two findings were ranked with a 3 and one finding was ranked with 4.
+Rank 4 finding was deemed important enough to be fixed following the evaluation.

+### User Acceptance Testing
+User Acceptance Test Plan was completed during development, focusing on user registration, user log in and capability to browse books and utilise shopping cart.